kimmjr/IDEA1903_krei0675/README.md

 IDEA1903 Group A - Creative Coding Major Project

 ## About the Artwork
-For my individual piece, I selected User Input as my function.
+For my indidual component of A2, I have focused on the User Input functionality as the core interaction.
-I have created a piece that aims to simulate a sense of movement and rhythm found in nature while giving users control over key visual parameters.
-By adjusting the sliders, you can influnce the artwork's appearance in real time to create your own unique interpretation of the artwork.
+This artwork builds upon the sense of movement established in the group component, introducing a significant shift in approach.
+The motion is now user-driven rather than automated.
+By placing control in the hands of the viewer, the composition transforms from a passive visual experience into an interactive one.
+Users can influence the rhythm, flow, and visual dynamics through user inputed adjustments, creating a personalised interpretation of the work artwork.

+Through a set of sliders, users are able to manipulate the key visual elements such as background colour, line dynamics and size at their own ease.
+This interaction transforms the piece into a dynamic, customisable experience.
+Each adjustment influences the harmony and flow and allows users to craft their own interpretation of the artwork.

 ## How to Interact